TagLin3/workout-app-backend/README.md

 ### /api/exercises

+All of the /api/exercises routes require the authorization header.
+Any user can look up exercises and see the default exercises available to everyone but the user associated with jwt token in the authorization header must always match the "user" field in the exercise if it is trying to be edited or deleted.

 #### GET /api/exercises

 Returns all of the exercises that are available to the user, formatted as a JSON list.
 Refer to [exercises](#exercises) to see how these are formatted.
 The returned exercises include the default exercises available to everyone and the exercises the user has created themselves.